 The long-term incentive compensation provides an effective retention measure of key senior executives and directors.
 The establishment of a balance between short and long-term compensation is essential for the Corporation's sustained performance, including its ability to attract, motivate and retain a pool of talented executives and directors in a very competitive employment market.
-The Corporation has two long-term compensation plans: the Stock Option Plan and the DSU Plan.
+The Corporation has three long-term compensation plans: the Stock Option Plan, the MSU plan and the PSU plan.